 As summer fades into fall, it’s high-time to start booking your holiday trips—if you haven’t already.
 Flying over the holidays can be pricey, but with a little bit of planning and some flexibility, it is possible to find cheap Thanksgiving flights.
+Even if you didn't act by the end of September, all isn't not lost—especially in 2021 when we're seeing a lot more last-minute deals than usual.

-Book 2-6 months in advance
+Book your Thanksgiving flights 2-6 months in advance

-However, you should still try to book at least two months in advance, as the odds of snagging a cheap flight decrease the closer it gets to Thanksgiving, especially if your dates and destination are not flexible.
+The odds of snagging a cheap flight decrease the closer it gets to Thanksgiving, especially if your dates and destination are not flexible.
 By early September, the window for cheap Thanksgiving flights (and even Christmas and New Year’s) is closing fast.
 And once you get to about three weeks out from Thanksgiving, you can expect prices to soar.

 Be flexible with dates